19 Best & Worst Store-Bought Breads

 1 slice: 80 calories, 1 g fat, 0 g sat fat, 200 mg sodium, 14 g carbs, 1 g fiber, <1 g sugar, 3 g protein

-Though the stamp “No high fructose corn syrup” may draw your eye to this brown bread, they should also attach a label saying “no whole grains found here”.
+Though the stamp “No high fructose corn syrup” may draw your eye to this brown bread, they should also attach a label saying “no whole grains found here.”
 Don’t let the color deceive you into thinking it shares nutritional properties with whole grain varieties.
 This loaf lacks those benefits that come along with whole grain options, and mainly offers a different flavor profile and aesthetic.
-Ditch this bread, along with these 20 Worst Breakfast Habits for Your Waistline.